 Winter Warming Shelter

-As our 2018-2019 Emergency Winter Warming Shelter at AmeriCorps St. Louis is wrapping up, and we are preparing to rally our loyal volunteers to support our Shelter operations this coming winter.
-We are excited to see both new and familiar faces volunteering at our Shelter next season!
+As our 2019-2020 Emergency Winter Warming Shelter at AmeriCorps St. Louis gets ready for cold weather, we are excited to bring in new and returning volunteers to support our Shelter operations this year!

 While volunteer roles will be delegated out upon arrival at the Shelter, a typical shift might include: